RJRanan/QR-Code-generator/README.md

 - Generates a QR code image for the provided URL.
 - Saves the QR code as `qr_img.png`.
 - Writes the provided URL to a file named `userInput.txt`.
-- Reads and logs the contents of `userInput.txt` to the console.

 ## Installation